GRADES 9 to 12 | 2022-2023

 What happens to submitted challenge entries?

 Each student entry is judged by a panel of experts at Fairchild according to predetermined evaluation criteria.
-The evaluation criteria is available for each Challenge and are located on each Challenge page.
+The evaluation criteria are available for each Challenge and are located on each Challenge page.
 Scores, including prizes awarded to individual students and groups that participate in the program, are emailed to all teachers on each school’s contact list.
 You will only receive your school’s scores; we do not disclose other schools’ scores or standing in the competition.
 Additionally, teachers will be notified via email of any awards earned by your school.
 Final results will be announced, and prizes will be awarded at the awards ceremonies in May.

 Can we see the judges’ evaluation sheets?